-That 1998 season where he slugged 50 homers has to go down as one of the best seasons in Padres history.
-Vaughn looked to be a rental for the 1996 season, but decided to resign in San Diego and it was a great decision for both Vaughn and the Padres.
+That 1998 season when he slugged 50 homers has to go down as one of the best seasons in Padres’ history.
+Vaughn looked to be a rental for the 1996 season, but decided to re-sign in San Diego, and it was a great decision for both Vaughn and the Padres.

-At the age of 30 in 1996 Vaughn was in the midst of his 2nd All-Star season for the Brewers.
-The Brewers were not in playoff contention so Vaughn was deemed expendable in his contract year.
-On July, 31 1996 at the trade deadline the Milwaukee Brewers sent Greg Vaughn to the Padres for Marc Newfield, Bryce Florie and Ron Villone.
+At the age of 30, in 1996, Vaughn was in the midst of his second all-star season for the Brewers.
+The Brewers were not in playoff contention, so Vaughn was deemed expendable in his contract year.
+On July, 31 1996, at the trade deadline, the Milwaukee Brewers sent Greg Vaughn to the Padres for Marc Newfield, Bryce Florie, and Ron Villone.

-At the time I was in cloud nine, not used to a Padres team being a bidder at the trade deadline.
+At the time Padre fans were on cloud nine, not used to the team being a bidder at the trade deadline.
 It was a great feeling, a feeling that the team was doing it’s best to win it all.
-Fans appreciate that, they appreciate it when the team goes for it all.
-It creates an excitement.
+Fans appreciate that.
+They appreciate it when the team goes for it all.
+It creates an excitement that cannot be denied.

-Vaughn was dealt on February 2nd, 1999 with Mark Sweeney to the Cincinnati Reds for Reggie Sanders, Josh Harris and Damian Jackson.
+Vaughn was dealt on February 2, 1999 with Mark Sweeney to the Cincinnati Reds for Reggie Sanders, Josh Harris, and Damian Jackson.
 It ended Vaughn’s three-year career as a Padre.
 He totaled 321 games in those three seasons, batting .245 with a .510 slugging percentage.
-He smacked 78 home runs and drove in 198 runs as a Padre with 22 stolen bases.
+He smacked 78 home runs and drove in 198 runs as a Padre with 22 stolen bases to boot.

 In 159 games for the Padres in 1998, Vaughn hit 50 home runs and drove in 119 runs.